 That’s why Columbia Association (CA) developed the Columbia Watershed Management Plan with the objective of protecting and restoring the waters of Columbia.

 The two-pronged plan begins with identifying and restoring Columbia’s watershed infrastructure, performing intensive investigations to find pollution sources and then designing restoration projects to reduce them.
 Just as important, though, is educating and involving residents and property owners in watershed stewardship.

 CA’s Watershed Advisory Committee was formed in 2008 to involve Columbia residents in creating and implementing watershed plans, enhancing public awareness and facilitating further education on watershed issues.
 More information on the Watershed Advisory Committee is available here.

 How can I help?

-CA offers several ways that community members can help contribute to a healthier watershed — the Rain Garden Cost Share Program, a free soil testing program and the Weed Warriors program.
+CA offers multiple ways that community members can help contribute to a healthier watershed, including a free soil testing program and the Weed Warriors program.

 Free soil testing helps you know what kind of fertilizer to use on your lawn and how much.
 This helps prevent people from using too much fertilizer, which then washes into Columbia’s streams, ponds and lakes.
 It also brings homeowners into compliance with state fertilizer regulations.
 Soil test bags are available from the offices of Columbia’s 10 village community associations.
 Place your soil sample in the bag and bring it back to your village community association office.
 CA will then send it to a lab for analysis and contact you with the results and recommendations.